OT-OSM/alertmanager/README.md

 ```

-For inventory you can create a host file in which you can define your server ip, you have to define empty block of [agents] hostvars, For example:-
+For inventory you can create a host file in which you can define your server ip, you have to define empty block of [agents] hostvars if dependency role runs, For example:-

 ```
 [alertmanager]